0x1eef/trip.rb/README.md

 event2 = trip.resume # Event for c-call (IO#puts)
 ```

-**3.**
+**3. <a id='usage-3'>Access and alter the execution context of a Trip::Event</a>**

-`Trip::Event#binding` returns a `Binding` object that provides access to the context
+`Trip::Event#binding` returns a [`Binding`](https://rubydoc.info/stdlib/core/Binding) object
-of where an event occurred.
-It can be used to run code in that same context through
+that captures the execution context of where an event occurred. `Binding#eval` can be used
-`Binding#eval`.
-This allows the surrounding environment to be changed while the tracer
-is paused:
+to evaluate code in the captured execution context and that allows for altering the execution
+context while the code being traced is paused.

+This feature works best for methods implemented in Ruby.
+For methods implemented in C, the
+Binding provided will be for the nearest Ruby method - which can be confusing if you're not
+aware of it.

 ```ruby
 def add(x,y)